okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/go/integrationsteps.md

 After the user chooses the phone factor, the next step is for them to choose a phone method type and optional phone number.
 The phone number field should be displayed only when the user has not yet set up their phone number within the Okta org.
-In this case, `LoginResponse` object's `HasStep` method returns true when `LoginStepPhoneInitialVerification` is passed in.
+In this case, the `LoginResponse` object's `HasStep` method returns true when `LoginStepPhoneInitialVerification` is passed in.

 The sample application toggles the display of phone number field by first setting the